GenomicsAotearoa/shell-for-bioinformatics/docs/6_automate_fileprocessing_find_xargs.md

 `xargs` allows us to take input from standard in, and use this input as arguments to another program, which allows us to build commands programmatically.
 Using `find` with `xargs` is much like `find -exec`, but with some added advantages that make `xargs` a better choice for larger tasks.

-Let’s re-create our messy temporary file directory example again: .i.e Make sure to run `ls` after the `touch` command to verify the files were created.
+Let’s re-create our `-temp.fastq` files: .i.e Make sure to run `ls` after the `touch` command to verify the files were created.

 ```bash
 touch hihi_project/data/raw/hihi{A,C}_R{1,2}-temp.fastq